zoeglsmith/cosc349-a1/README.md

 To use the To-Do application frontend, visit the provided [URL](http://cosc349-a1-frontend.s3-website-us-east-1.amazonaws.com).
 You can create, view, edit, and delete tasks through the user-friendly interface.

+- Frontend is run on a AWS S3 bucket thta provides a static URL for public access
 ### Backend

 The backend of our application is powered by Node.js and Express.js.
-To run the backend, you need to access the AWS instance using SSH:
+To run the backend, you need to access the AWS instance using SSH as it is run by a EC2 instance.
+Running this also starts up communication to the database so no need to start the database insatnce either.

+- Within this instance, the npackage.json is included so no need to manually insall each depedency

 - You must have the cosc349a2.pem file within the same folder as where the repo  is stored in
 -  **e.g Folder structure**